-Sadly, after the universe rebooted at the end of the First Interregnum, the Bekiskapan were never seen nor heard from again.
-The changes made to Version 2.0 of reality wiped this culture from existence.
+Sadly, after the universe rebooted at the end of the First Age, the Bekiskapan were never seen nor heard from again.
+The changes made to reality wiped this culture from existence.
 Only in Eden is there any proof that the Bekiskapan ever lived at all.

 The version of Earth which gave rise to the Bekiskapan differed from the The Real World’s version of Earth in one key way.
 On their Earth, the Cretaceous–Paleogene extinction event never happened.
 This meant that human beings evolved in a world where dinosaurs still roamed the planet.
 This fact, plus the evolution of super-sized versions of the big cats and great apes, meant that humans had to get creative if they didn’t want to go extinct.

 Civilizations first developed in the floodplains of rivers rich in temporal magic.
 Human beings, realizing that the apex predators of their world shied away from these waterways, built their first permanent settlements.
 Societies of all sorts began to evolve.
 And yet, it was only the Bekiskapan who unlocked the secrets of “stone skin”—the superhuman attribute which renders a Bekiska invulnerable to most physical attacks.

 By covering themselves in a clay-based paint they developed by combining the earth of their homeland with water from their rivers, the Bekiskapan realized they could fight without being hurt.
 No blade could cut them, no arrow could pierce them, and even the effectiveness of blunt force trauma was highly reduced.